simpledotorg/simple-server/doc/howto/sms_reminder_experiments.md

   Make sure to dig in what's up by looking at sentry logs.
 - Check on BSNL bulk balance every once in a while (`rake:get_account_balance`) and recharge.

+Notes:
-- Note that depending on the cadence, notifications may go out for a few days after the experiment has "ended".
+- Depending on the cadence, notifications may go out for a few days after the experiment has "ended".
 - Visits are monitored until 15 days from the last enrollment date (set in `MONITORING_BUFFER`) and

 ### Important links

 - [IHCI metabase dashboard](https://metabase.simple.org/dashboard/54-notifications-experiment-generic-dashboard)